 Photo from my Instagram account that shows my hand holding up the book in my garden

 (Animal Rights/Human Rights.
 Entanglements of Oppression and Liberation, David Nibert, 2002)

 But on those online platforms, there is also a comment that occassionally pops up.
 Educate yourself!
 Just google it!
 Don’t come here expecting to be educated!

-I cringe whenever I see such a comment (especially in intersectionality groups which are supposed to be a safe haven and an example of inclusiveness).
+I cringe whenever I see such a comment (especially in groups focussing on the interconnectedness of oppressions which are supposed to be a safe haven and an example of inclusiveness).
 I also wonder how the recepient of the comment takes it on board.

 I do not expect others to do the work for me.
 I hardly ever post questions online, because indeed, there’s a lot of information out there that I can simply find myself.
 But sometimes I do have questions about other people’s comments, about theories of hypotheses, about the information that has been provided.
 What do certain words mean?
 How does it relate to anti-speciesism or the plight for animals?
 And sometimes I cannot (easily) figure this out myself.

 But even then I sometimes refrain from asking my question.
 Or even refrain from making a comment tout court, not sure my comment will not be beside the point, maybe a misinterpretation from what is actually meant, or I will be countered with a ‘go educate yourself‘ reply.

 Replying ‘educate yourself’ to a question or comment, is an expression of privilege.